George W. Olmsted

 George Welch Olmsted (1874 – 1940) was an American businessman who founded the Long Island Lighting Company in 1911.

-He was also known for his philanthropic work, including for his leadership on the National Executive Board of the Boy Scouts of America.
+He was also a philanthropist and led the National Executive Board of the Boy Scouts of America.

 Formative years

 Born in Ridgway, Pennsylvania on May 18, 1874, George W. Olmsted was a son of Samuel Ashbel Olmsted and Frances (Welch) Olmsted.
 He was also related to landscape architect Frederick Law Olmsted, the designer of New York City's Central Park.

 On June 17, 1904, Olmsted married Iva Catherine Groves.

 Business career

 In 1911, Olmsted founded the Long Island Lighting Company.

 During late 1939 and early 1940, he was a member of the board of directors of the Queens Borough Gas and Electric Company.

-Civic and public service activities
+Public service

 As an adult, Olmsted was active in the Boy Scouts of America.
 In 1926, he purchased and donated the land for the Chief Cornplanter Council camp, now known as Camp Olmsted.
 He was the chairman of the BSA National Camping Committee.
 In 1931, Olmsted received the Silver Buffalo Award for his service to youth.